The blackbird watches me

 That time I got trapped in an elevator.

-At the Natural History Museum of Vienna.
-Dad and I were not getting on.
+We are at the Natural History Museum of Vienna.
+Dad and I aren't getting on.

-I was stroppy, and some local boys started following me around.
+I am stroppy, and some local boys start following me around.

-I tried to evade them by a quick floor change via the lift.
+I try to evade them by a quick floor change via the lift.

 Phew, in.
 Push the button for the ground floor.